 We have a strong partnership with our feeder secondary schools and are able to provide an enhanced level of transition for those who we feel would benefit from this.
 This takes the form of additional visits for pupils, one to one / small group working with secondary school staff or pupil mentoring from secondary schools.

 Throughout the final year at primary school, a transition worker visits the children regularly and works alongside them on several projects.

 The period of transition depends on the individual needs of the pupil.
-If it is felt appropriate, secondary school colleagues will attend Annual Reviews (for those children with EHCP) to meet the current class teacher, parents and most importantly the pupil.
+If it is felt appropriate, secondary school colleagues will attend Summer Term Reviews to liaise with the current class teacher, parents and most importantly the pupil.
 We have found this strategy particularly useful in easing any worries or concerns parents and pupils may have.
 We are particularly keen to involve parents/carers as much as possible in their child’s transition to secondary school.
-School staff will take opportunities to work alongside parents/carers to visit secondary schools in advance of secondary placement applications being submitted to the local authority.

 This ensures parents/carers can make the most informed placement decision for their child.
 When a secondary school has been allocated to the child, parents are fully involved and consulted at all stages of the transition process.